outsourceappz/generator-wp-forge/README.md

 # WP Forge

 **NOTE: This build would be considered ALPHA.
-WordPress plugin generated using this tool has been used in production environment.**
+Having said that, WordPress plugins and other generated code using this tool has been used in production environment.**

 An opinionated scaffolding tool for creating modern WordPress plugin.

 It helps you kickstart new WordPress plugin, prescribing best practices and to help you stay productive.
-Not to say the least, it saves tons of man hours upfront.
+Not to say the least, it saves tons of man hours upfront and during the course of development.

 The following functionality is provided out-of-the-box.